spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/delete-cluster.md

 ## Delete a Cluster

-1. Log in to [Local UI](../host-management/access-console.md) on the leader node where your cluster is deployed.
+1. Log in to [Local UI](../host-management/access-console.md) on a control plane node where your cluster is deployed.

 2. From the left **Main Menu**, click **Cluster**.